2023 and the C word

 To apply for the bursary you will need to provide

 - A paragraph explaining your suitability for the bursary

-- Proof of Irish residency or nationality (if requested)
+- Proof of Irish residency or nationality (only if requested)

 Trying to describe the Irish Aerial Creation Centre’s Creative Intensive, is like trying to describe the ocean to someone who has never seen it.
 It is achingly inspiring, stunningly beautiful and for seeing it you are forever changed, but finding adjectives to do it justice is a daunting, if not impossible task.
 Nevertheless, I will try.